tejasmhos/seattlecollision/doc/functionaldesign.md

 #### Inputs:
  - jupyter map view of before, during, and after construction with default duration settings
  - constr_start and constr_end from jupyter interactive slider
- - collision_duration in months from jupyter interactive radio buttons (3, 6, 9, 12 months)
+ - data_dur from jupyter interactive slider, the duration of collision data to be taken before and after construction
- - database derived from building permit and collision data that has collision counts within pre-determined radius of construction site by date, as well as start and end dates for all building construction
+ - Radius.db that has collision and building pairs within pre-determined radius of construction site by date, as well as start and end dates for each building construction

 #### Outputs:
 Adjusted map view in jupyter notebook that represents the selected time windows.